-Commercial revenues relate to income earned from the Le Chéile commercial partnership with the GAA and legacy WGPA contracts transferred upon the merger of the WGPA and GPA in December 2020.
+Commercial revenues relate to income earned from the Le Chéile commercial partnership with the GAA.
 The aim of this partnership is to ensure that additional independent player generated commercial funding is available to supplement core annual funding from the GAA; this in turn allows for additional investment in player services.

 Pass through costs are also invoiced to the Le Chéile commercial partnership monthly.
-The expenses for reimbursement are based on player appearances and expenditure the GPA has incurred related to Le Chéile sponsors activities.
+The expenses for reimbursement are based on player appearances and expenditure the company has incurred related to Le Chéile sponsors activities.
 Commercial income is recorded on an accruals basis when all contractual obligations have been met.